 Regional Water Supply and Sewage Treatment

 Ground water is a primary source of drinking water supply to both private and public water systems within the SWPA.
-Both septic systems and package wastewater treatment plants are used within the SWPA for sewage treatment.
+Septic systems are used within the SWPA for sewage treatment.

-Overview of Leaking Underground Storage Tanks (LUST), TRI, and RCRA Occurrences
+Overview of LUST, TRI, and RCRA Occurrences